kv543/sdedov-charts/PROJECT_STATE.md

 ---

-## 7. Next Step (MOST IMPORTANT)
+## 7. Next Step

-Compare the live Elementor `transactions` widget HTML/CSS exactly against the current `transactions.html` widget template — the user noted visual differences in row styling beyond just the date format.
-Also: complete review of all 6 widgets against live Elementor site.
+All 6 widgets are deployed and working on the live Elementor site.
+No critical pending work.
+See TODO list for optional cleanup tasks.

 ---

 ## 8. Short TODO List

-- [ ] **Visual review**: compare all 6 Elementor widget templates against live site screenshots — ensure design parity
-- [ ] Delete `templates/widgets/pie_rooms.html` (replaced by `pie.html` + `rooms_bar.html`)
+- [ ] Delete `templates/widgets/pie_rooms.html` (replaced by `pie.html` + `rooms_bar.html`, still an unused file)
 - [ ] Delete or archive `generate.py` and `serve.py` (legacy, not used by Flask)
 - [ ] Add `projects_count` input field in upload form (currently hardcoded to 7)
 - [ ] Remove debug `.error.txt` logic from `/export/html` route (or gate behind `DEBUG` flag)